flan/SillyTavern-Docs/Usage/World_Info/global.md

 Defines how many messages in the chat history should be scanned for World Info keys, starting from the most recent.

-* When set to 0, only recursed entries and Author's Note are evaluated.
+* When set to `0`, only recursed entries and Author's Note are evaluated.
-* When set to 1, SillyTavern only scans the last message.
+* When set to `1`, SillyTavern only scans the last message.
-* When set to 2, the two most recent messages are considered; there is no practical upper limit.
+* When set to `2`, the two most recent messages are considered; there is no practical upper limit.

 ## Context % and Budget Cap

-Specifies how many tokens are available for World Info entries in each prompt sent to the LLM.
+These specify how many tokens are available for World Info entries in each prompt sent to the LLM.

 This can be defined two ways: as a percentage of your configured [Context size](/Usage/Common-Settings.md#context-tokens) (Context %) and as an absolute value (Budget).